nishanktiwari17/Chat-Application/README.md

 # Whatsapp-Clone
 This is a MERN stack Whatsapp-Clone where you can connect with your friends.
-You can create your own Whatsapp Group and have a chat with friends.
+You can create your own Whatsapp Chat room and have a chat with friends.
-You have to login via Google Authentication.
+You have to Sign In via Google Authentication
-The project was deployed on Google Firebase.
+The project has been deployed on Firebase